The Random Person Generator is a short story inspired by running a micropub, I hope you like it

 ‘Not really,’ he replied, ‘but that’s none of your business.’
 He stared at his beer and then stared at her.
 ‘I’m sorry.
 I’m going through a bad patch but that’s not your fault, I was rude.’
 He drained his glass and walked towards the door.
 When he opened it the noise of the traffic rushed about him and dragged him away.

 ‘It’s time to go.’
 Toby said and turned the sign around that switched off the random person generator.

 ‘He was sad,’ she said, ‘do you think he will come back?’

 ‘I don’t know, maybe.’

 As they walked home it started raining.
 They held each other close and giggled as the rain flattened their hair and turned the pavements to silver.
-In the distance they saw a light.
-When they got close they saw a sign in the door, it said ‘Open’.
+In the distance, they saw a light.
+When they got close they saw a sign on the door, it said ‘Open’.